mantl/mantl/docs/bare-metal/README.md

 Copy the /etc/host file over.

-    ansible all -i testinventory -u centos --sudo --ask-sudo-pass -m copy -a "src=hosts dest=/etc/hosts"
+    ansible all -i inventory -u centos --sudo --ask-sudo-pass -m copy -a "src=hosts dest=/etc/hosts"

 Might as well set the timezone just for grins.

-    ansible all -i testinventory -u centos --sudo --ask-sudo-pass -m command -a "timedatectl set-timezone America/Los_Angeles"
+    ansible all -i inventory -u centos --sudo --ask-sudo-pass -m command -a "timedatectl set-timezone America/Los_Angeles"

-## Create Your bare-metal.yml

-`docs/bare-metal.yml` is almost identical to `terraform.samle.yml`

-Everything in terraform.samle.yml is in bare-metal.yml  bare-metal.yml has the following in additons.

- * Every section has `provider: bare-metal` in its `vars` section.
- * Under `-hosts: all` in the `vars` section

-        # Docker needs to be lvm backed.
-This is why we had to break our LVM
-        # partitions in the install, and add the lvm_physical_device to the
-        # inventory.
-Note this is setting 80%FREE becasue this isn't going to
-        # share LVM with the Glusterfs.
-These partitions are just for Docker.
-        docker_lvm_backed: True
-        docker_lvm_data_volume_size: 80%FREE

- *  We gather facts for Edge.. per..

-         <   # gather facts so that we can fill in networkInterface = "{{ ansible_default_ipv4['interface'] }}"
-         <   # in roles/traefik/templates/traefik.toml.j2
-         <   gather_facts: yes
-         ---
-         >   gather_facts: no

-## Run it
+## Run It!

-Copy your bare-metal.yml file to the microservices-infrastructure base directory and run comamnds from the base directory.

-Copy your inventory file to the base directory as well.
+You now are ready to run the playbook.
+Change directory to the mantl root.
+Your inventory should be there as well as the file `security_setup` (along with quite a few others).

 Run the security-setup script:

     ./security-setup

 It asks for one admin password.
-At the end of that run there will be a `.securty.yml` file.
+At the end of that run there will be a `security.yml` file.
 It will have the password you entered and a lot of keys and such that are used in the installs and in the installed software.

+The file you will be running is `terraform.sample.yml`.
+Since you created your own inventory and didn't use terraform, there are a few environment variables you need to set for your run.

-    ansible-playbook -u centos -i inventory -e @security.yml bare-metal.yml >& bare-metal/bare-metal.log
+    ansible-playbook -u centos -i inventory \
+            -e provider=bare-metal \
+            -e consul_dc=dc1 \
+            -e docker-lvm-backed=true \
+            -e docker_lvm_data_volume_size="80%FREE" \
+            -e @security.yml  terraform.sample.yml >& bare-metal.log

 In another window tail -f  that log file to follow whats going on.

+The meaning of the parts of this command are as follows:

+ * ansible-playbook -u centos -i inventory
+   * run the ansible play book as centos user against the inventory found in the ./inventory file.
+ * -e provider=bare-metal
+   * The "provider" is not terraform for a cloud, but rather bare-metal.
+If the inventory had been generated by terraform on Google Cloud, this value would have been set automatically to 'gcs'
+ * -e consul_dc=dc1
+   * This is the name found in your ./inventory file for your datacenter.
+ * -e docker-lvm-backed=true
+   * lvm back docker is a really good idea in centos.
+This is why you craeted the extra partion during installation.
+ * -e docker_lvm_data_volume_size="80%FREE"
+   * This defaults to "40%FREE" in the docker role because the default LVM partition is shared with other things.
+   You could leave this off, but its likely with your own hardware you will have different constraints and its a good variable to know.
+ * -e @security.yml
+   * this a series of environment variable settings that have all the security settings of the varios parts of mantl.
+The @ causes ansible to evaluate the file.
+ * terraform.sample.yml
+   * this is the ansible file that is being run.
+ * >& bare-metal.log
+   * this redirects the output to a file so that you can review it later.
+Tailing with a -f flag lets you watch the progress as ansible works through the rolls accross your inventory.

 Once you are done go to the browser and go to the /ui directory of any control node and you should see the mantlui.